JoeyStanley/real/_posts/2017-09-05-general-update.md

 # R Series

 Fortunately, my funding through the DigiLab at the UGA Main Library continues this school year.
-I'm really exicted be giving a whole series of workshops on R. Next week I'll start with just a basic introduction to R. Next month I'll do a day on [`ggplot2`](http://ggplot2.tidyverse.org) and in November will be one on the rest of the [`tidyverse`](http://www.tidyverse.org).
+I'm really excited be giving a whole series of workshops on R. Next week I'll start with just a basic introduction to R. Next month I'll do a day on [`ggplot2`](http://ggplot2.tidyverse.org) and in November will be one on the rest of the [`tidyverse`](http://www.tidyverse.org).
 I plan on producing some detailed handouts that will be available on this website as a product of these workshops.
 I'm really looking forward to them.

 # Grant

-I applied for a small grant a week or so ago that I'm waiting ot hear back about.
+I applied for a small grant a week or so ago that I'm waiting to hear back about.
 If I get it, it'll pay for some fieldwork out West I'd like to do.
 Stay tuned.

 # Dissertation